 This course will survey the legal issues involved with domestic violence, child abuse and sexual assault cases.
 The course will focus on such issues as the battered women's syndrome, child abuse prosecutions, shaken baby syndrome, date rape and forcible rape.
 The course will be taught through lectures, videotapes, guest speakers and interactive mock trial of an actual child abuse rape case.
 Grades are based upon class participation, a mock-trial exercise and a final examination.

-First Amendment: Freedom of Expression.
-Ths course provides an overview of the subset of First Amendment Law pertaining to principles of freedom of expression.
+This course provides an overview of the subset of First Amendment Law pertaining to principles of freedom of expression.
 Topics may include: the history and theory of free expression, categories of unprotected speech, limits on government regulation of expression and expressive conduct, freedom of the press, freedom of expressive association, regulation of political campaigns, and regulation of communications media.
 Grades will be based on a final examination.
+Prerequisite: CONSTITUTIONAL LAW

 FIRST AMENDMENT: RELIGION CLAUSES

 This seminar explores the interaction of law and religion in American society.
 It traces the history of American religious liberty and explores the continuing evolution of the Supreme Court's Establishment and Free Exercise Clause jurisprudence.
 Among the topics discussed are: state financial assistance to religion; restrictions on religious speech; religious displays on public property; religion in the public schools; the autonomy of religious communities; and state accommodation of religious practices.
 Grades l shall be based on a substantial research paper, an in-class presentation, and class participation.
 Students who take this course may not also take Law and Religion Seminar: Comparative and International Perspectives (Constitutional Law - 1090).
 Prerequisite: CONSTITUTIONAL LAW

 (LEGAL METHOD - 2050)